liangzifei/MR-TOD-net/README.md

 # MR-TOD-net
-Linking the MRI and axional orientation distribution using deep learning
+MR-TOD is to predict the voxel_wise axonal orientations distribution(TOD) from RAW diffusion MRI signals using deep learning